EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Some critics feel that evolutionary explanations justify violence by men against women as natural and inevitable.

-Determinism: Pre disposed to be jealous?
+Determinism: Pre-disposed to be jealous?

 Is EP relevant in individualistic societies?
 EG. Women equal.
-Paternity tests, contraception, women can look after themselves.
+Paternity tests, contraception, and women can look after themselves.

 Perpetuates gender stereotypes.

 Reductionism: Other factors?
-Upbringing, culture, norms
+Upbringing, culture, and norms

 Hardin (1972) introduced the related concept of tribalism: "Any group of people that perceives itself as a distinct group, and which is so perceived by the outside world, may be called a tribe.
 The group might be a race, as ordinarily defined, but it need not be; it can just as well be a religious sect, a political group, or an occupational group.
 The essential characteristic of a tribe is that it should follow a double standard of morality - one kind of behaviour for in-group relations, another for out-group”.